-• Push the cable through the cap nut, compression part and basic part of the cable gland.

-• Insert the cable into the housing of the transmitter.

-• Screw the sealing ring side of the basic part into the transmitter housing.

-• Fix the cable gland by screwing the cap nut onto the basic part.
+- Push the cable through the cap nut, compression part and basic part of the cable gland. - Insert the cable into the housing of the transmitter. - Screw the sealing ring side of the basic part into the transmitter housing. - Fix the cable gland by screwing the cap nut onto the basic part. - Connect the cable to the terminals of the transmitter.

-When the transmitter is connected to a AC power supply, the power cable has to be prepared as shown in Fig. 7.12.

-cable gland transmitter housing

-Connect the cable to the terminals of the transmitter.

-Fig. 7.11: Cable gland
+Fig. 7.24: Cable gland